 Form & Character: Young trees are typically pyramidal in shape.
 Older trees are more broad and spreading.
 Southern magnoolia trees have a formal, mesic, antebellum character.

 Growth Habit: Southern magnolia is a woody evergreen tree that is a moderately slow grower, eventually 25 to 50 feet height in the Phoenix area, but larger in the southeast United States.
 Older trees develop a fluted base with the ridges corresponding to the attachment of major lateral roots.

 Foliage/Texture: Leaves glabrous with a thick, waxy adaxial (upper) cuticle, prominent central vein, ovate to 8 inches long or less.
 Some clinal variants have leaves that are a rich copper brown tomentose on the abaxial side (brown backs verses green backs).
 Southern magnolia trees are generally coarse textured.

 Flowers & Fruits: Wonderfully aromatic, large white perfect flowers to 6 inches across.
-Fruit are cone like with many indehiscent bright red seeds.
+Fruits are cone like with many indehiscent, bright red seeds.

 Seasonal Color: Southern magnolia trees flower in mid to late spring (April-early June).

 Temperature: Tolerant to 107oF, however higher temperatures (yes folks, in Phoenix this is a common occurance during June, July and August) typically cause foliar yellowing and trunk sunscald injuries.

 Light: Full sun to partial shade.
 An eastern exposure or amongst and expanse of green vegetative cover is best in Phoenix.
 Avoid western exposures or sites with reflected radiation due to sunscald injury.

 Soil: Tolerant of most soil conditions, though would prefer slightly more acid soil than what occurs in the Phoenix metropolitan area.
 Some leaf chlorisis occurs during the intense heat of summer.